 Fixed Fee Probate Package

-Our Probate services are Fixed Fee, meaning there are no hidden charges.
-Our Probate services package includes:
+We organise Probate services that are Fixed Fee, meaning there are no hidden charges.
+Probate services package includes:

 - Application for Probate for Executor named in the Will

 - Appointment with a specialist Probate lawyer for advice on how to administer the estate

 - Personalised guide on steps to take in administering the estate